← Guides

 • Same place, another name — "Königsberg" and "Kaliningrad" can point at one placed location, so renamed and defunct places don't fragment.

 Researching one country deeply?
-In Advanced you can install that country's full place database — it covers hamlets the built-in index doesn't.
+In Settings, under Places & geocoding, you can install that country's full place database — it covers hamlets the built-in index doesn't.

 Old borders under the year slider